Famezzs/Medical-Analysis-Service/README.md

 # Medical-Analysis-Service
-A simple implementation of a medical analysis information system service.
-A simple console-based application which uses Controller model for handling user interaction
+A basic implementation of a medical analysis information system service.
+This is achieved by providing a simple console-based application which uses Controller model for handling various user interaction